 Proposals to the Center must aim to foster more effective teaching, enhanced scholarly research or creative work, improved morale in the humanities, and/or increases in the number of students majoring or minoring in the humanities.
 The Center ordinarily will not fund events open only to students enrolled in specific classes.

 Budget: Proposals must include an itemized budget of judiciously determined expenses.
-This budget should be set forth on the grant proposal form or from the Program Assistant, Bess Garrett, ext.
-2617.
-A more detailed budget, or an annotated budget, may be provided as part of the proposal, if necessary.
+This budget should be set forth on the grant proposal form.
+The CFH only funds proposals that have financial support from one or more other sources.
+A list of possible funding sources is available upon request.

 Guest speakers should ordinarily spend no more than one night in Baltimore and should usually stay at a hotel recommended by the University.
 Receptions should be planned with restraint and according to the status of the speaker, the size of the event, etc. No more than one reception should occur within 24 hours for the same event.
 Meals for guests should balance hospitality with reasonable economy—restaurant meals should be limited to three or four faculty, students, and/or administrators, selected for professional reasons.
 Spouses or other guests should reimburse the Center.
 If circumstances require an exception to any of these guidelines, the reasons for this should be explained in the proposal itself.